 Two massive countries in less than three weeks was of course a crazy plan to begin with.
 Intended more as a roadtrip than as a herping trip we didn't search as hardcore as we would normally do.
 Moreover we had a very tight schedule because of time constraints and if there is a little kink in the wheel such as, let's say police stops or car trouble, this already limits the herping time even more.
 Having said that, I think we turned up a lot of iconic species I was really keen on finding and I am more than happy with having seen Rain Frogs and Namaqua Chameleons.

 But all in all herping in this part of the world wasn't the easiest.
 Fences are lining all roads and most land is private.
 Some areas close to urban areas aren't safe to go herping at night.
 Other more natural areas have a gate and close at night, also limiting the searching to daytime hours.
 And then there is the police in the Northern Cape.
 These guys don't mess around and gave us a hard time being convinced we were poachers.
 They found a copy of our schedule for the trip in the car and they knew exactly were we would be for the rest of the trip.
 Having pre-booked everything there was no way around this and police was waiting for us at several locations.
 Although they probably have the right intentions it should have been clear to them we were merely photographing and had no interest in collecting.
-We would be the either the most retarded poachers on the planet or the luckiest.
+We would have to be either the most retarded poachers on the planet or the luckiest.
 All the police nonsense really gave the trip a big letdown and made us very paranoid and cautious.
 Such a shame, as we otherwise really liked both countries and this made us leave with a nasty aftertaste.
 Our trip definitely had its ups and downs but surely we will be back in both countries as we have so much left to see!

 Angola River Frog (Amietia angolensis) calling